CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 ​\begin{align*} \upsilon_t & = damping \cdot (g-x_t)  \\\\ x_{t+dt} & =  x_t + dt \cdot \upsilon_t \end{align*}

-This system is like a kind of particle with a velocity always proportional to the difference between the current particle position and the goal position.
+This system is like a kind of **particle with a velocity always proportional to the difference between the current particle position and the goal position**.
 This explains the discontinuity - the velocity of our damper will always be directly proportional to the difference between the current position and the goal without ever taking any previous velocities into account.

 What if instead of setting the velocity directly each step we made it something that changed more smoothly?
 For example, we could instead add a velocity taking us toward the goal to the current velocity, scaled by a different parameter which for now we will call the *stiffness*.

 ​\begin{align*} \upsilon_{t+dt} & = \upsilon_t +dt \cdot stiffness \cdot (g-x_t)  \\\\ x_{t+dt} & =  x_t + dt \cdot \upsilon_t \end{align*}

+> &#x2705; 速度第一项：当前速度，速度第二项：使达到目标状态的速度

 But the problem now is that this particle wont slow down until it has already over-shot the goal and is pulled back in the opposite direction.
 To fix this we can add a `q` variable which represents a goal velocity, and add another term which takes us toward this goal velocity.
 This we will scale by another new parameter which we will call the *damping* (for reasons which will become clearer later in the article).

 ​\begin{align*} \upsilon_{t+dt} & = \upsilon_t +dt \cdot stiffness \cdot (g-x_t) + dt \cdot damping \cdot (q-\upsilon_t)   \\\\ x_{t+dt} & =  x_t + dt \cdot \upsilon_t \end{align*}

+> &#x2705; 速度第一项：当前速度，速度第二项：使达到目标状态的速度，速度第三项：目标速度

 When `q` is very small we can think of this like a kind of friction term which simply subtracts the current velocity.
 And when `q=0` and `dt⋅damping=1` we can see that this friction term actually completely removes the existing velocity, reverting our system back to something just like our original damper.